-Probably the hardest parts of giving up coffee is caffeine withdrawal.
+Probably the hardest parts of giving up coffee is coming off caffeine.
 Symptoms often include irritability, fatigue, difficulty concentrating and the well known caffeine withdrawal headaches.

 The good news is there are a few natural remedies you can easily use to greatly minimize caffeine withdrawal symptoms.

-For some people, coffee and its caffeine have probably provided that jittery jolt for so long, it’s what they think of as energy now.
-Healthy energy, based on a good diet full of energy foods and health nutrients on the other hand, is much more stable, long lasting and powerful.
+For some people, coffee and its caffeine have provided that jittery jolt for so long, it’s what they think of as energy now.
+But real health based energy, derived from a good diet full of fresh nutrient rich food, is much more stable, long lasting and powerful.

-Letting go of coffee is a good time to switch to eating more healthy foods.
+Letting go of coffee is a good time to switch to eating more healthy foods to support your body during the transition.
 Focusing on eating better food, particularly in the first few days after you stop drinking coffee, should help lessen caffeine withdrawal symptoms.

 Lots of colorful vegetables and fruit, cutting right back on high glycemic ‘white’ carbohydrates and processed foods (particularly processed meats which really tax your system) and eating smaller, healthier meals more regularly is a good place to start.

-Plenty of clean water in between meals is also very important to lessen any withdrawal symptoms, especially caffeine withdrawal headaches.
+Plenty of clean water in between meals and especially first thing in the morning is also very important to lessen any withdrawal symptoms, especially caffeine withdrawal headaches.

 There were two caffeine withdrawal remedies that I used when giving up coffee recently.
 I believe these products played a big part in the fact that I had very few caffeine withdrawal symptoms and was able to replace coffee without really missing it that much at all.

 The first of these provides adrenal support to help counteract the damage caffeine has probably done to your adrenal glands over its years of daily demands.
 It also provide a different kind of energy to replace the jittery caffeine adrenaline jolt.